 If all you want is to get all your smart devices together and control them efficiently, then you will find Amazon Echo coupled with Alexa a perfect fit.
 You can control a wide range of smart home devices via voice command, and setting scenes and groups is seamless.

 It, however, doesn’t offer as much compatibility and control as the more agile SmartThings.
-See Amazon Echo 2 Review.
+See the Amazon Echo 2 Review.

 3. Wink Hub 2